 I appreciated your incredibly honest review of how patient privacy works.
 Instead of blanket statements, you explained the intricacies of the law as it affected you and your patients, and documented the steps you took to protect it.
-I found it quite refreshing to see somebody who is passionate about privacy.“
+I found it quite refreshing to see somebody who is passionate about privacy.“– Client Review

 Insurance companies won’t pay for your therapy unless you are diagnosed as having a mental health disorder.
 Understandably, this doesn’t sit well with many people.
 Worse, this can create complications down the road.
 To avoid this, I offer private pay as an alternative.
-Here are six of the most common reasons many of my clients prefer to not use insurance for therapy:
+Here are some of the most common reasons many of my clients prefer to not use insurance for therapy.

 Issue #1: Being Labeled